lightning-core/lightning/communications/mid/AmikoPay.md

 ###Index value of initiation message
-As an exception to the section 'Message confirmation and re-transmission', the index value of session initiation messages is None, and its reception is not confirmed.
+As an exception to the section 'Message confirmation and re-transmission', the index value of session initiation messages is null, and its reception is not confirmed.
 This is because the act of closing and re-establishing a connection should be a NOP with respect to transmission of actual messages.